pace-kit/pace-kit.github.io/content/english/_index.md

       label: "Get Started Now"
       link: "https://github.com/pace-kit"

-  - title: "The Top Reasons to Choose Hugo for Your Hugo Project"
+  - title: "The Top Reasons to Choose PACE for your next project"
-    image: "/images/service-3.png"
+    image: "/images/project.png"
-    content: "With Hugo, you can build modern and content-focused websites without sacrificing performance or ease of use."
+    content: "With PACE, you can build modern and content-focused adventure games without sacrificing performance or flexibility"
     bulletpoints:
       - "Instantly load static sites for better user experience and SEO."
       - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."